splake975/project-Bongo/README.md

 - [Setup](#setup)

 ## Instructions
 1. Expand the cache folder.
-Click on siteListTodo.json (this file can be opened with notepad).
+Click and open on siteListTodo.json (this file can be opened with notepad).
 2. Change the numbers to the associated number of times you wish to collect from a site. the key is listed in the file keys.md in the same folder (cache).
 3. Save and close siteListTodo.json.
 4. Run clientCLI.exe.